Giving thanks is good for you!

 So if we concentrate on the things we are thankful for, it may help us to get past the 92% of things we waste our time worrying about!
 If it’s a choice between worry and thankfulness I’ll take thankfulness any time.

 I have discovered in the times when I least feel like singing thanks, is when I need it the most.
-When I don’t feel like praising God, when I don’t feel like singing thanks, when my heart is cold, when I’m under a burden, I’m tired, or whatever, that’s when I need to be renewed through singing thanks to God.
+When I don’t feel like praising God, when I don’t feel like singing thanks, when my heart is cold, when I’m worried about something, I’m tired, or whatever, that’s when I need to be renewed through singing thanks to God.

 Thankfulness is a mood lifter.
 So why not sit down and take a while to figure out what you are thankful for in your life.
 Find as many things as you can.
 And if today you’re feeling a little tired, or cranky, find an old hymn like “Amazing Grace” then learn to sing your thanksgiving to God.
 Its good for you!